Southsea: History

 The development of Southsea continued during the Napoleonic era and as the dockyard continued to grow, new homes were required for the increasing personnel, and many houses, villas and apartments were built.
 The architect and builder Thomas Ellis Owen created many of these, and the surviving buildings retain a coherent late Georgian and early Victorian style, and form a conservation area today, with many of the buildings having listed status.
 Owen built properties in Kent Road, Queen's Terrace, Sussex Terrace, Elm Grove, Beach Road, Grove Road South, Clarendon Road, Osborne Road and Portland Terrace.
 The area between Castle Road and Victoria Road South was built up between 1835 and 1860.
 In 1851 St Jude's CofE church was built on Kent Road to a design by Thomas Ellis Owen.

 During the same period, Southsea grew as a leisure and bathing destination.
 In 1816 a pump room and baths were erected near the present day Clarence Pier, and by 1820 a large complex was developed including vapour baths, showers, and card playing and assembly rooms.
 The remaining marshland, known locally as The Great Morass was drained, leading to the creation of Southsea Common, some 480 acres (about 2 km^{2}) of open grassland.
 Due to military requirements for clear lines of fire adjacent to Southsea Castle, the area was developed and remains today as a park and garden.
 Apartments and hotels were constructed towards the common and waterfront, along Southsea Terrace, Western Parade and Clarence Parade.
 The first large hotel was the Portland Hotel (destroyed in the Second World War) near Kent Road.
 Others soon followed, including the purpose-built Queens Hotel (1861), Pier Hotel (1865) and Beach Mansions Hotel (1866).
 In 1852 the Clarence Esplanade and a memorial were erected by public subscription, and development of the resort led in 1861 to Clarence Pier being constructed as a promenade pier and landing place for steamers.

+In August 1874, a series of riots broke out over access to a section of Southsea beach.
+Lasting over 4 days, this became known as the "Battle of Southsea".
+The Riot Act was eventually invoked with soldiers from the 9th Regiment dispersing the crowd from Southsea Common.
 Other piers were also built, including the Victoria and Albert Piers, with the construction of South Parade Pier in 1879 marking the culmination of seafront development in the Victorian period.